Overview

 This module is optional

 Building on CMM320, this module engages students in detailed examination of the sequential organization of talk-in-interaction.
-They will develop a firm understanding of both the analytical constructs of CA and the ethnomethodological underpinnings that distinguish Conversation Analysis from other approaches to social interaction.
+They will develop a firm understanding of both the analytical constructs of Conversation Analysis and the ethnomethodological underpinnings that distinguish Conversation Analysis from other approaches to social interaction.
 Students will also put that understanding into practice through a supported research project.

 Current Issues in Linguistics